 Xinyu Jiangxi, China Travel Guide

 Xinyu experiences a humid subtropical climate, distinguished by four distinct seasons.
 This indicates visitors encounter varying weather conditions throughout the year.
 Spring, from March to May, brings mild temperatures, typically ranging from 10 to 25°C. This period features high humidity and regular rainfall, making an Umbrella or light Waterproof jacket a helpful item.
 Summer, spanning June to August, turns steamy and hot.
-Temperatures often reach 28-35°C and can exceed 38°C. Expect significant rainfall and occasional thunderstorms during these months.
+Temperatures often reach 28-35°C and can exceed 38°C. Expect significant rain and occasional thunderstorms during these months.

 April-May & September-October